Tier 1: The Overview Copy link

 DESCRIPTION

-The AI White Paper, published by the previous Government in March 2023 and updated in February 2024, sets out a light-touch approach to AI regulation.
+The AI White Paper, published by the previous Government in March 2023 and updated in February 2024, remains the baseline for the UK and sets out a light-touch approach to AI regulation.

-In practice, this means empowering individual regulators to oversee the use of AI within their respective remits (e.g. the Information Commissioner’s office would oversee data protection in AI development and deployment) rather than creating one central regulator or piece of legislation to govern the technology.
+The White Paper empowers individual regulators to oversee the use of AI within their respective remits (e.g. the Information Commissioner’s Office oversees data protection in AI development and deployment) rather than creating one central regulator or piece of legislation to govern the technology.
 To maintain a unified approach, the White Paper requires regulators’ AI workstreams to adhere to five principles:

 • safety, security and robustness;